-Edgy, fun, and creative, this area of Northeast Portland is seeing a resurgence The homes come in many styles, and gentrification has hit this area with a mix of results.
-Many homes have been revitalized and improved and this is a charming neighborhood with plenty of shopping, dining, and other amenities in the area.
+Edgy, fun, and creative, this area of Northeast Portland has seen a resurgence The homes come in many styles, and gentrification has hit this area with a mix of results.
+Many homes have been revitalized and improved.
+This is a charming neighborhood with plenty of shopping, dining, and other amenities.

 Portland bungalows, four square and Craftsman-style homes can be found in this older Northeast neighborhood.
 The area is being refurbished and many homes are being restored to original character and charm, with many artsy details.
 The popular shopping and dining strip along Alberta Street makes this an easy neighborhood for convenience and livability.

 Click here to search all Concordia neighborhood homes for sale.

 To learn about the Portland real estate market, we recommend this local Portland-based, top 100 real estate blog in the world.